Mat2801/Project-1-Iconic-Car-Meet/README.md

  section where users can contact us if they would like to have their car on a stand or on track.
 Users can also use this sections to ask any further questions they may have.

-## Demo
-Here you can find a demo of my website [here](https://mat2801.github.io/project1-Iconic-Car-Meet/)
+Here you can find a demo of the deployed website [here](https://mat2801.github.io/project1-Iconic-Car-Meet/)

-Here you will find screenshots of my final project [here](https://drive.google.com/drive/folders/1JXytuJeyaGQR9JYwE8GoeCXOHQVz4t49?usp=sharing)
+Here you will find screenshots of the deployed website [here](https://drive.google.com/drive/folders/1JXytuJeyaGQR9JYwE8GoeCXOHQVz4t49?usp=sharing)

 # UX

+### 1.1.
+Project Goals
 I have chosen to base my project around iconic cars as they are a huge interest to me and something I can relate to easily.
 There is also a very large gap on the internet regarding car shows and locations.
 The primary focus of this website, is to allow full functional interaction with it's users to allow for a quick and easy user experience.